-The employee will enjoy the right of compensation if the employer does any of the following acts:
+The employee will have the right to compensation if the employer does any of the following:

-- Obtains a patent. - Fails to obtain a patent (under the reasons depending on him). - Starts using the copyrighted work. - Assigns the IPR (that is, patent or copyright) to a third party. - Decides to keep the information relevant to an IPR in secrecy.
+- Obtains a patent.

+- Fails to obtain a patent (for reasons attributable to them).

+- Starts using the copyrighted work.

+- Assigns the IPR to a third party.

+- Decides to keep the information relevant to an IPR secret.

-The amount of such compensation and the terms of payment of the same must be determined by an agreement between the parties and in the event of a dispute, by the court.
+The amount of compensation and the terms of payment must be determined by an agreement between the parties and, in the event of a dispute, by the court.